 d).
 Zoledronic acid 5 mg intravenously once yearly is approved for the treatment of osteoporosis in postmenopausal women and men at increased risk of fracture, including those with a recent low trauma fracture, and for the treatment of osteoporosis associated with long-term systemic glucocorticoid therapy in postmenopausal women and men.

 Zoledronic acid has been shown to reduce the incidence of vertebral, non-vertebral and hip fractures in postmenopausal women with osteoporosis [85] and to reduce the risk of clinical fracture and attendant mortality when given to patients shortly after their first hip fracture [86].
 Approval for its use in men with osteoporosis and postmenopausal women and men taking glucocorticoids was granted on the basis of BMD bridging studies [87, 88].
 Side-effects include an acute phase reaction (see above), usually only after the first infusion, and gastrointestinal symptoms.
-Creatinine clearance should be calculated (e.g. using Cockroft-Gault formulaprior to initiation of treatment and serum creatinine monitored in high-risk patients.
+Creatinine clearance should be calculated (e.g. using the Cockroft-Gault formula [140-age (years) x weight (kg) x f /serum creatinine (µmol/l) where f = 1.23 for men and 1.04 for women] prior to initiation of treatment and serum creatinine monitored in high-risk patients.
 An increase in atrial fibrillation, reported as a serious adverse event, was seen in the main phase III trial although this finding has not been replicated in other trials involving zoledronic acid.
 Zoledronic acid is given as an intravenous infusion over a minimum period of 15 minutes.

 e).
 Contraindications and special precautions for the use of bisphosphonates

 Oral and intravenous bisphosphonates are contraindicated in patients with hypocalcaemia, hypersensitivity to bisphosphonates, and severe renal impairment (GFR ≤ 35 ml/min for alendronate and zoledronic acid and ≤30 ml/min for other bisphosphonates).
 Pregnancy and lactation are also contraindications.
 Oral bisphosphonates are contraindicated in people with abnormalities of the oesophagus that delay oesophageal emptying such as stricture or achalasia, and inability to stand or sit upright for at least 30-60 minutes.
 They should be used with caution in patients with other upper gastrointestinal disorders.
-Pre-existing hypocalcaemia must be investigated and, where due to vitamin D deficiency, treated with vitamin D (e.g. 50,000 to 100,000 orally as a loading dose) before treatment is initiated.
+Pre-existing hypocalcaemia must be investigated and, where due to vitamin D deficiency, treated with vitamin D (e.g. 50,000 to 100,000 IU orally as a loading dose) before treatment is initiated.

 Rare adverse effects, in particular osteonecrosis of the jaw and atypical femoral fractures, have led to additional precautions.
 In patients with dental disease or other risk factors (e.g. glucocorticoids, tobacco use), dental examination with preventive dentistry is recommended prior to treatment with oral or intravenous bisphosphonates.
 While on treatment, patients should avoid invasive dental procedures if possible.
 For patients requiring dental procedures, there are no data available to indicate whether discontinuation of treatment reduces the risk of osteonecrosis of the jaw.
 Clinical judgment of the treating physician should guide the management plan of each patient based on individual benefit/risk assessment.
 During treatment, all patients should be encouraged to maintain good oral hygiene, receive routine dental check-ups, and report any oral symptoms such as dental mobility, pain, or swelling.